 Share your interests with your child and ask for their opinion

-Whatever you’re passionate or interested about in life, ask for their opinion on it.
+Whatever you’re passionate about or interested in life, ask for their opinion on it.
 You never quite know what their reaction will be to certain things, so it helps to give it a go.

 You already share a connection with them, because it’s your child.
-Allow them to have opinions without passing your own judgment, because that’ll give them the confidence to believe in their own opinion, and hopefully find something useful to follow.
+Allow them to have opinions without passing your own judgment because that’ll give them the confidence to believe in their own opinion, and hopefully find something useful to follow.

 Ask them what they enjoy

 Sharing your hobbies with them is a good idea, but the chances are a child won’t be that into what you find interesting.
 But if you like watching sports, or reality TV, chances are they’d see that as a nice way to bond with you.